rednafi/rednafi.com/content/misc/finding_flow_amid_chaos.md

 I'm yet to discover the unicorn's horn that'll allow me to deftly toggle between meetings and in-zone work without having to dodge a few anxiety attacks during work hours.
-Whether you're a manager or an individual contributor, if you have a story of how your current or previous team tackled this issue or have a better idea, I'd love to hear about it!
+Whether you're a manager or an IC, if you have a story of how your current or previous team tackled this issue or have a better idea, I'd love to hear about it!